Anthony-Furjanic/brewsandchews/README.md

 <h2 align="center">
  Finding a brewery </h2>

 The user can sign-up and log-in to our store which allows them to have their own cart and to checkout safely.
-Tthey can also manually log-out if they so choose to.
+They can also manually log-out if they so choose to.

 <p align="center">
   <!-- <img src="./images/userAuth.gif"> -->